nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `TAvigator` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: UC01 - Creating and editing a new address book**

+**MSS**

+1. User creates a new address book with a valid course code.

+   Use case ends.

+**Extensions**

+* 1a.
+User edits the course code.
+      Use case ends.

+* 1b.
+User enters an invalid course code.
+  * 1b1.
+TAvigator prompts the user to enter a valid course code.

+      Use case ends.

+**Use case: UC02 - Switching to a different address book**

+**MSS**

+1. User switches to a different address book.

+   Use case ends.

+**Extensions**

+* 1a.
+The address book that the user is trying to switch to does not exist.
+  * 1a1.
+TAvigator prompts the user to switch to a valid address book.

+  Use case ends.

-**Use case: UC01 - Creating a new contact and editing relevant information**
+**Use case: UC03 - Creating a new contact and editing relevant information**

+**Precondition**: User is on a course address book.

 **MSS**